 6.5.
 Multi-Timeframe Confirmation

-Filtering out low-quality signals is easier when you check the bigger picture.
-If you are trading a triangle on the 1-Hour chart, always check the 4-Hour or Daily chart for context.
-If the larger trend is also bullish and the price is above key moving averages (like the 200 EMA) on the higher timeframe, the breakout probability increases significantly.
+Filtering out low-quality signals is easier when you check the “Big Picture.”
+If you are trading a triangle on the 1-Hour chart, always confirm that the 4-Hour or Daily trend is also bullish.
+A breakout that aligns with the higher timeframe trend and stays above the 200 EMA has a significantly higher probability of reaching its target.

-- EMA Trend Support: Ensure the price is trading above the 50-period EMA to confirm a healthy trend.
-Ideally, the triangle’s rising support line should align with this EMA, creating a “dual layer” of defense against bearish pressure.
+- EMA 20/50 (The Dynamic Floor): Always ensure the price is trading above the 50-period EMA to confirm the macro trend is on your side.
+Ideally, the triangle’s rising support line should align with the 20-period EMA, creating a “dual-layer” of support that makes the breakout much more likely to hold during a retest.

 8. How Does the Ascending Triangle Differ From Similar Patterns?